Ri Sol-ju: Marriage and children

-The BBC, quoting an analyst who spoke to The Korea Times of South Korea, reported that Kim's father, Kim Jong-il, had hastily arranged his son's marriage after suffering a stroke in 2008.
+The BBC, quoting an analyst who spoke to The Korea Times of South Korea, reported that Kim's father, Kim Jong Il, had hastily arranged his son's marriage after suffering a stroke in 2008.
 The two were reportedly married in 2009.
+Her identity as Kim Jong Un's wife first became known to the public in July 2012.

 Ri possibly gave birth to a child in 2010; sources reported it was a boy.

 In December 2012, it was reported that Ri was visibly pregnant, although North Korean officials did not comment.
-In March 2013, former NBA basketball player Dennis Rodman visited Kim Jong-un in North Korea.
+In March 2013, former NBA basketball player Dennis Rodman visited Kim Jong Un in North Korea.
 Rodman told The Guardian in September 2013 that the couple's child, a girl, is named Kim Ju Ae (Korean: 김주애).
 He said that Jong-un had "a beautiful family" and was a "good dad".

 South Korean intelligence officials reported that Ri gave birth to a third child of unknown gender in February 2017.

-In November 2022, North Korean state media published photographs of Kim Jong-un holding hands with his young daughter at the site of a missile launch in Pyongyang.
-While the child was not named, observers believe it is Kim Ju-ae.
+In November 2022, North Korean state media published photographs of Kim Jong Un holding hands with his young daughter at the site of a missile launch in Pyongyang.
+While the child was not named, observers believe it is Kim Ju Ae.